 Shred all Confidential Material

 Lastly, the easiest and most reliable way to prevent identity theft is through securely disposing of your sensitive documents.
+Hard drive destruction is a must to keep your information secure.
 If you’re ready to eliminate the clutter building up in your office, ensure that you have these records shred thoroughly, with professional document destruction services.
 At PROSHRED St. Louis, our team will provide you with the highest level of security in the industry; we follow strict shredding procedures that reflect the highest of industry standards for your safety.
 Tossing old records in the trash is a risky decision and leaves you extremely vulnerable to information exposure.
 Documents you should be shredding securely include employee information, bank statements, old receipts and more.

 If your St. Louis organization could benefit from professional document shredding services, PROSHRED St. Louis provides the most reliable and compliant shredding and document management services in the region.